megandanh/cosmetics-cashier/README.md

 # cosmetics-cashier
-A Python Tkinter GUI that simulates a cash register for a cosmetics store.
+A Python Tkinter GUI that takes order submissions for a cosmetics store and stores the data in a SQLite database.

 To launch the GUI, simply run the code zootcosmetics.py.
 Enter items' quantities into GUI entry boxes and hit "Calculate" to find total.